yafp/fromo/README.md

 # Installation
-TODO: makefile
+instructions are missing so far

 # Setup and configure the logger
 - Open fromol.py and configure the values in the CONFIG block
-- Start the main script (fromo.py) manually or via cronjob
+- Start the main script (fromol.py) manually or via cronjob
-Optional:
-- Configure logrotation via logrotate